-The final substantive provision in this section would prohibit the use of funds made available by this act for certain purposes.
-That is, none of the funds appropriated by this act could be used by OMB for directing or requiring an agency to take any action related to a public-private competition, or a direction conversion of a government activity from one sector to another.
-Similarly, none of the funds could be used by another agency take an action that was directed or required by OMB.
+The final substantive provision in this section prohibits the use of funds made available by this act for certain purposes.
+That is, none of the funds appropriated by this act can be used by OMB for directing or requiring an agency to take any action related to a public-private competition, or a direct conversion of a government activity from one sector to another.
+Similarly, none of the funds can be used by another agency to take an action that was directed or required by OMB.
+This section applies to FY2008 and succeeding fiscal years.